sameerkali/expendifi_frontend/FRD_Partner_Side.md

 ##### **3.2.2 Admin Approval**

 - **Steps:**
-  1. Admin verifies the uploaded ad space details and visuals.
+  1. Admin verifies the uploaded ad space details, photos, and description.
   2. Approve or reject based on platform guidelines.
   3. Notify partners of the decision via in-app notifications and WhatsApp.
 - **Edge Cases:**